CatalysmsServerManager/docs/docs/en/CSMM/configuration-examples.md

 `buffplayer ${player.entityId} healme; wait(6);debuffplayer ${player.entityId} healme;debuffplayer  ${player.entityId} buffLegSprained;debuffplayer ${player.entityId} buffLegBroken; say "Regeneration completed!"`

- Here a Player will be healed over 6 seconds, broken legs will be repaired ;) You can use "healme" also for just an admin command like %heal PLAYERNAME, where PLAYERNAME is stored in an argument.
+ Here a Player will be healed over 6 seconds, broken legs will be repaired.
+ You can use "healme" also for just an admin command like $heal PLAYERNAME, where PLAYERNAME is stored in an argument.

 - Let a player take his LCB